two women creating an llc

 • Limited compliance requirements: LLCs face fewer state-imposed compliance requirements and ongoing formalities than corporations (whether taxed as S corporations or C corporations).

-There are a few disadvantages to creating an LLC.
+There may be several perceived disadvantages to choosing an LLC as your business structure.
 (But in many cases, the advantages outweigh the drawbacks.)

 • Cost: An LLC usually costs more to form and maintain than a sole proprietorship or general partnership.
 States charge an initial formation fee.
 Many states also impose ongoing fees, such as annual report and/or franchise tax fees.
 Check with your Secretary of State's office.